 Now, 14 years later and 200 pounds lighter, I am so glad that this option was available.
 Gastric bypass surgery changed my life!
 Now when I think, “How did I get here?”, I am blessed to be able to say, “By weight loss surgery!”

 I now help many others who ask that question of themselves.
-I am proud to be the patient advocate at the My New Beginning program at Baylor Scott & White Medical Center – White Rock.
+I am proud to be the patient advocate at the My New Beginning program at City Hospital at White Rock.
 Being obese does not have to be the end of the story of your life.
 There is a new beginning waiting for you, too.
 Call me at 214.324.6127 and let’s talk about options that are available.
 Stop asking yourself, “How did I get here?”, and start asking, “How do I find my new beginning?”